renhuailin/azure-docs.zh-cn/articles/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2.md

   "quantity": "20", // purchased amount of seats "action": "ChangePlan", // Can be ChangePlan, ChangeQuantity or Reinstate "timeStamp": "2018-12-01T00:00:00", // UTC
-  "status": "InProgress", // Possible values: NotStarted, InProgress, Failed, Succeed, Conflict (new quantity / plan is the same as existing)
+  "status": "InProgress", // Possible values: NotStarted, InProgress, Failed, Succeeded, Conflict (new quantity / plan is the same as existing)
   "errorStatusCode": "",
   "errorMessage": ""
 }